2c Temporal Model: Tutorial on synthetic data

 p = \(x) inv_unif_t(x, 1, 10)

-The initial value of the parameters have to be specified as a
+)The initial value of the parameters have to be specified as a

-with names th.mu
+list with names th.mu, th.K,

-corresponds to the initial value of
+for example, th.mu corresponds to the initial value of

 parameter